nstack/stackhut/README.md

 # StackHut Platform
 ## Deploy classes as Microservices

-**Notice:** *The classical python "StackHut Toolkit" is deprecated, in favor of a new OCaml implementation.
-This here is kept for historical purpose, and will not receive any significant work/love any more.
-We will have a new open-source implementation that you can follow available shortly.*
+**Notice:** *The classical python "StackHut Toolkit" is deprecated, in favor of a more robust, compiled implementation.
+This here is kept for historical purpose, and unfortunetly will not receive any significant work/love going forwards.
+We will however have a new open-source implementation that you can follow available shortly.*

 [![image](https://img.shields.io/pypi/v/stackhut.svg)](https://pypi.python.org/pypi/stackhut)
 [![Documentation Status](https://readthedocs.org/projects/stackhut/badge/?version=latest)](http://stackhut.readthedocs.org/?badge=latest)